-Acupuncture is an ancient practice that has become the most common method of healing throughout the world.
+Acupuncture is an ancient practice that has become the most common healing method throughout the world.
 It is believed to have originated in China approximately 3,500 years ago but has only become popular in the west about three decades ago.

-According to the Food and Drug Administration, about 12 million visits were made in 1993 to practitioners of acupuncture.
+According to the Food and Drug Administration, about 12 million visits were made in 1993 to acupuncture practitioners.
 Studies have shown that acupuncture is effective for many health conditions.Understanding Acupuncture Points

 There are several modern theories of how acupuncture is supposed to work.
-In one theory, it is suggested that acupuncture blocks pain impulses from reaching the spinal cord.
+In one approach, it is suggested that acupuncture blocks pain impulses from reaching the spinal cord.
 It blocks the pain impulses at specific gates leading to these areas.
-Because the majority of acupuncture points are located near or connected to actual neural structures, there is the suggestion that acupuncture stimulates the activity of the nervous system.
+Because the majority of acupuncture points are located near or connected to actual neural structures, there is the suggestion that acupuncture stimulates the nervous system's activity.

 The video below explains how acupuncture is used as an alternative treatment for pain.What is Acupuncture Used For?

 Acupuncture is used for a variety of conditions, including brain trauma.
-Medical organizations and insurance companies have begun to approve of acupuncture being treated for a variety of medical problems including stroke rehabilitation and relief of nausea in postoperative patients.
+Medical organizations and insurance companies have begun to approve acupuncture being treated for various medical problems, including stroke rehabilitation and relief of nausea in postoperative patients.

-Make sure that your acupuncturist washes his or her hands before performing the procedure and make sure that clean, sterile and disposable needles are used by the acupuncturist.
-Make sure all needles are accounted for after the procedure is over.How Does Acupuncture Help Brain Injury Patients?
+Make sure that your acupuncturist washes their hands before performing the procedure, and make sure that clean, sterile, and disposable needles are used by the acupuncturist.
+Make sure all needles are accounted for after the process is over.How Does Acupuncture Help Brain Injury Patients?